tsParticles - v4.0.0-beta.12

 // if everything is kept commented,

-// random positions will be used everytime the cannon fires
+// random positions will be used everytime the explosion fires

 // x: 50,